SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 - Categories include Weapons, Consumables, and more.
 - Click icons or text to purchase.
 - Purchases update player stats immediately.
+- WE NOW HAVE LOGIC TO INTERACT WITH THE SHOP building, this is unlcoked after you defeat the first Boss in the grass biome, but you can tets it by going into PLayerData.csv and changing HasShopKeys to 1.
+The shop is the top right building, and you can interact with it by pressing 3.
+This is how it will function in the final game

 MENUS + STATES
 - Start Menu: Loads on game boot.
 Press ENTER to begin.